 Identify Your Marketing Objectives

-In the Marketing Objectives section of your plan document, you spell out your revenue and other goals for your marketing efforts over the next year (and, ideally, beyond), and provide specifics on how you will achieve them.
+In the Marketing Objectives section of your plan document, you spell out your revenue and other goals for your marketing efforts over the next year (and, ideally, beyond), while also providing specifics on how you will achieve them.

 As a start, consider that a typical marketing plan has at least four objectives: